-At GCSE we study the OCR Religious Education examination, which involves pupils learning Christian Theology, Philosophy and Ethics and Buddhist Philosophy and practice.
-Studying Religion, Philosophy and Ethics GCSE is both challenging and rewarding.
+At GCSE we study the OCR Religious Education examination, which involves pupils studying, Philosophy and Ethics as well as Christian and Buddhist beliefs and practice.
+Studying Religion, Philosophy and Ethics at GCSE is both challenging and rewarding.
 Pupils are required to use a range of thinking skills.
 Pupils are required to have opinions, be able to analyse and critique as well as consider why people hold certain points of view.
 The course covers issues from the problem of evil and life after death to relationships and war and peace and enables pupils to mature both academically and emotionally.
 During this course pupils gain skills such as empathy, consideration of others, self-evaluation and literacy skills.
 The lesson content is varied; pupils will be asked to partake in debates and discussions as well as working independently on essays.
 Results are excellent and reflect quality teaching and the dedication that pupils show to the subject.

 Pupils studying religion in the department attend conferences and pay visits to places of religious importance.
 The department arranges a regular multi-cultural event where representatives from the major world religions come into school to work with pupils.
 We also run two residential trips in association with the History and Politics departments, to Berlin in year 10 and New York for Sixth Form pupils.

-'Philosophy and ethics is a thought-provoking subject.
+'Philosophy, Ethics and Theology is a thought-provoking subject.
 I have learnt how to analyse and listen to other points of view.’

-'Philosophy and Ethics provided a refreshing insight into thinking.
+'Philosophy, Ethics and Theology provided a refreshing insight into thinking.
 The course improved my analysis and evaluation skills whilst teaching topics that could be applied in all of my other subjects.’